What We’ll Cover:

 Kroger was one of the first brands to test out TikTok’s shoppable ad campaigns.

-The grocery chain created a challenge, #TransformUrDorm, which as you might imagine, targeted college students heading back to school.
+The grocery chain created a challenge, #TransformUrDorm, targeted college students heading back to school.

 The campaign leveraged influencers already familiar with the platform, garnered 854M views, and directed traffic to the brand’s website by allowing users to shop for dorm-friendly treats like granola bars and popcorn.